 - Healthcare regulation and ethics

-Jeffrey's underpinning research explores challenges to the human reproductive paradigm and specifically, the disruptive effect of emergent genetic screening technology on existing regulatory frameworks.
+Jeffrey's underpinning research explores challenges to the human reproductive paradigm including the disruptive effect of emergent technology on existing regulatory frameworks.
+His primary areas of impact relate to fetal medicine and prenatal/ newborn genetic screening.

 Jeffrey would be happy to supervise students interested in researching legal theory, legal obligations and healthcare regulation/ ethics.